 Our friends from Goshen Butcher Shop and Code 3 Spices will show you how Pork Shoulder, Pork Butt, and Boston Butt can be cut into Pork Steaks.
 Use these recipes to turn up the tasty the next time you fire up your grill or smoker.
 This is unique cut of pork that is largely unknown outside of the Midwest and is a great alternative to pulled pork!

 There was a time and a place not long ago when you wanted a steak you held up 3 fingers to denote its thickness and a man cut it to your preference.
 This was before pre-packaged, pre-cut, watered down, untrimmed meat.
 When you paid for what you were going to eat not what you were going to cut off.

-Along with Mike fellow meat connoisseurs Brad Iverson, Dayton Holloway and, Nathan Reese were prepping, cooking and drinking the day away with us.
-These are the greatest group of guys to cook with, talk shop and spend a Sunday afternoon with you will ever find!
-These are the guys that reminds us of why we love what we do.
+These are the guys that remind us of why we love what we do.
 Food is the great equalizer.
 It has the ability to bring people of all backgrounds, faiths, color, and creed together even if just for a meal.

 And that is why we love this gig!